 Try the Ayurvedic Daily Routine for Better Sleep and Digestion

 The importance of a healthy daily routine for optimal mental health cannot be overemphasized.
 It’s well established in medical literature that not getting enough sleep can increase feelings of sadness and occasional anxiety, and impair cognition and mental focus.

 According to Ayurveda, getting to sleep by 10:00 p.m. is ideal, as that’s the time when Kapha dosha dominates and we are most likely to be naturally sleepy.
 That’s when melatonin levels are highest for most of us.
 Melatonin is produced by the pineal gland and induces sleep.
 The herbal formula Blissful Sleep can be helpful to promote improved sleep.

 In terms of the timing of meals, eating three times a day with the main meal at noon (when our digestive fire is strongest), with supper being light and not too late, is ideal.
 A regular meditation practice and daily exercise are also recommended for optimal mental well-being.
 Some regular socialization with loving, supportive friends at least a few times a week has also been found to promote longevity and improved mental health.

-So, taken as a whole, the approaches of Maharishi Ayurveda have been found to have a profound effect on improving our mental health and well-being, and in turn our relationships.
+The approaches of Maharishi AyurVeda—Transcendental Meditation and other lifestyle practices—have been found to have a profound effect on improving our mental health and well-being.
+Explore more solutions at the Stress & Emotions Wellness Hub.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.